Atlantic Ocean – May 1, 1958

 Updated January 15, 2023.

-On June 15, 1943, Ensign Raymond John MacGregor, USNR, was killed and declared missing when the aircraft he was aboard went down in the ocean off Gloucester, Massachusetts.
+The other man aboard was Ensign Raymond John MacGregor, USNR, of Baltimore, Maryland.
 His body was recovered on or about August 19th by the Gloucester fishing trawler Mayflower, about two miles south of Thatcher’s Island, near Gloucester.

 Ensign Macgregor is buried in Milford Cemetery in Milford, Penn.
 To see photographs of Ensign Macgregor click on link below.